Mahanandi

 Sambhar with white Radish(Mullangi, Mulli)

-I love going to flea market on weekends.
+I enjoy going to flea market on weekends.
 I feel excited when I find a unique, useful item at a bargain price.
 Luckily what we have here in Ohio near our home is a flea/farmers market.
 We can buy stuff and fresh veggies too.
 Last Sunday, weather was fine and sun was out, so we decided to make a trip to the flea market.
 I bought cherries, white icicle radishes, red radishes, tomatoes, and cantaloupe.
 Vijay bought a Sony radio for 3 bucks and yes, it is working.
 He wanted one for his office room.
 I saw two very thick, aluminum, restaurant quality pans, but they have no lids, and so I decided to not buy.
 This is our first visit to this flea market as we recently moved here.
 Compared the flea market, where we used to go in Pittsburgh, this one is much bigger with lots of stalls.
-We went there around 9, walked around for 3 hours, we still didn’t cover all.
-The whole summer is ahead of us.
+We went there around 9, walked for 3 hours, we still had a lot to browse.
+Well, the whole summer is ahead of us.

-I prepared white radish (mullangi) sambhar for dinner.
-They have mildly pungent taste, sweeter than the red skinned radish, tasted delicious in sambhar.
+After coming home, I prepared white radish (mullangi) sambhar for our meal.
+They have mildly pungent taste, sweeter than the red skinned radish and they tasted delicious in sambhar.

 White Icicle Radish